zcox/flink-repartition-watermark-example/README.md

 ![](img/executiongraph.png)

 The event timestamps (and watermarks) in the 2 source partitions are skewed by 1 day.
+While this would not normally happen when the stream processor is "caught up" with the head of the stream, this could very well happen if we are reprocessing a large batch of historical events, to say, backfill a queryable database.

 We're primarily interested in what happens at each window count task; each of these tasks will receive events and watermarks from each of the sources, with timestamps skewed by 1 day.
 Does Flink handle this properly, and only trigger the windows when the slowest watermark has passed the end of the window?